Lyam0udi/GitGitHubLearning/README.md

 - **Git Hooks:** Customize and automate Git workflows using pre-commit, post-commit, and other Git hooks.
 - **Plumbing and Porcelain Commands:** Understand the difference between high-level "porcelain" Git commands and low-level "plumbing" commands for advanced Git scripting.

+### Performance Optimization

+Optimizing your Git workflow can significantly impact productivity.
+We'll discuss techniques for improving Git performance, such as:

+- **Shallow Clones:** Fetch only the necessary commit history to speed up cloning and fetching large repositories.
+- **Git LFS (Large File Storage):** Manage large binary files efficiently with Git LFS to reduce repository size.
+- **Parallel Processing:** Utilize Git's support for parallel processing to accelerate operations.